 FranchiseED (previously ‘Asia-Pacific Centre for Franchising Excellence’) was created to help people like you find independent information and research on franchise best practice.

-FranchiseED is a Not for Profit which provides services to the franchise sector to provide education to encourage best practice; provide consultancy services; and provide access and dissemination of quality franchise research.
+FranchiseED is a Not for Profit which provides services to the franchise sector to provide education to encourage best practice and provide access and dissemination of quality franchise research.
 The revenue generated by these programs will help support the social enterprise programs of FranchiseED.
 It extends upon the work undertaken previously by the Franchise Centre at Griffith University with the transformation into FranchiseED.

 The social enterprise goal for FranchiseED is to use the strength and size of the franchise sector for the social good and to educate, employ and improve the lives of socially and economically disadvantaged groups within the Australian community and abroad.